duleorlovic/blog/_posts/2016-05-17-send-and-receive-emails-in-rails.markdown

 When you need to preview a lot of emails, its faster to use letter_opener gem.
 Just put in your Gemfile under development `gem "letter_opener"` and in *config/environments/development.rb* `config.action_mailer.delivery_method = :letter_opener`.
-Works whenever email is sent (even from ajax response or console).
+Works when email is sent (even from ajax response or console).

 # Style